cyrulnic/NoStRa/README.md

 Reference:
 Michael Tsyrulnikov and Alexander Rakitko.
 Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model.
-Revised version submitted to Quart.
+Quart.
 J. Roy.
 Meteorol.
-Soc., March 2018.
+Soc., 2019, published online, doi:10.1002/qj.3556.